sgl-project/sglang/docs/en/choices_methods.md

 # Choices Methods in SGLang
 This doc describes the choices methods supported by SGLang.

 The optional `choices_method` arg determines how options supplied to SGLang's `choices` primitive are selected.
+Only the `RuntimeEndpoint` backend supports the `choices_method` arg.
+Other backends, such as `OpenAI`, have bespoke selection implementations due to API limitations.

 ## Methods